mxaddict/www.codedmaster.com/content/blog/2026-03-11-my-journey-into-local-ai-coding.md

 and second, privacy considerations around sending code snippets to external services.

-A few weeks ago, while browsing about local AI models, I discovered Ollama – a tool that makes running large language models locally incredibly simple.
+A few weeks ago, while browsing about local AI models, I discovered Ollama, a tool that makes running large language models locally incredibly simple.
 Combined with Qwen3-Coder:30b (which boasts impressive performance) and opencode as the client interface, this combination promised an optimal balance of power